leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ## Search engines

-There are three main search engines which allow you to search for theorems in mathlib and its dependencies.
+There are three types of search engine which allow you to search for theorems in mathlib and its dependencies.

 ### The mathlib4 docs page